What is One-Piece-Flow Manufacturing?

-One-Piece-Flow Manufacturing, like many other lean concepts, can seem like just another flashy buzzword, but it’s important to go past the surface level, buzz-word realities and get into the substance of this concept, as it can lead to tangible real-world improvements in your facility.
+One-Piece-Flow Manufacturing, like many other lean manufacturing concepts, can seem like just another flashy buzzword.
+However, utilizing this strategy can lead to tangible real-world improvements in your facility.
 So, what are the real advantages of implementing a one-piece-flow manufacturing process in your facility?
 Let’s take a look below.

-- Service Level Increase – By moving from batch processing to a single piece flow, production queues at workstations are drastically reduced.
+By moving from batch processing to a single-piece flow, production queues at workstations are drastically reduced.
 Ideally, no more than a dozen units of WIP exist in between each step of the manufacturing process.
 This makes the full production process more flexible and capable of adapting to customer demand.
 This flexibility is key in offering shorter lead times to customers on a wider variety of products, not to mention accommodating changes to customer orders.